Find Nursing Colleges

 Miami Regional University Registered Nursing Bachelor’s Program

-The registered nursing program at Miami Regional University awarded 54 bachelor's degrees in 2020-2021.
-About 17% of these degrees went to men with the other 83% going to women.
+For the most recent academic year available, 16% of registered nursing bachelor's degrees went to men and 84% went to women.
 The typical registered nursing bachelor's degree program is made up of only 13% men.
 So male students are more repesented at Miami Regional University since its program graduates 3% more men than average.

 undefined